adamsardar/stoneTrees/README.md

   [![Codecov test coverage](https://codecov.io/gh/adamsardar/stoneTrees/branch/master/graph/badge.svg)](https://codecov.io/gh/adamsardar/stoneTrees?branch=master)
   <!-- badges: end -->

-# stoneTrees - an R package for solving Stiener-tree problems
+# stoneTrees - an R package for solving Stiener tree problems

-A package dedicated to finding minimum Steiner trees in networks.
-Particularly biological networks; which tend to be very sparse and on the easier end of the spectrum of problems.
-This package is particularly interested in Minimum Steiner Tree (MStT) and Maximum-Weight Connected Subgraph (MWCS) problems.
+A package dedicated to finding solutions to [Steiner tree problems](https://en.wikipedia.org/wiki/Steiner_tree_problem) in graphs.
+Motivation stems from a need for solutions to the Minimum Steiner Tree (MStT) and Maximum-Weight Connected Subgraph (MWCS) problems in computational biology.
+For example, Klau et al. (2008) demonstrated how MWCS is a means by which to combine per-gene expression data with mechanistic protein-protein interaction networks and extract functional modules in a data-driven way.

-This package serves as a faithful implementation of "Thinning out Steiner Trees" (with a few bells and whistles added on the sides), which is the algorithm that more-or-less won the [DIMACS11 competition on algorithms for solving Steiner Tree problems](http://dimacs11.zib.de/).
+This package serves as a faithful implementation of "Thinning out Steiner Trees" (with a few bells and whistles added on the sides) by Fischetti et al. (2017), which is the algorithm that more-or-less won the [DIMACS11 competition on algorithms for solving Steiner Tree problems](http://dimacs11.zib.de/).

 ## Installation